The Chainsmokers: 2019: World War Joy

 The duo released the single "Who Do You Love", a collaboration with Australian band 5 Seconds of Summer, on February 7, 2019.
 The lyric video was released on the same day on YouTube.
 The song was certified 2× platinum in Canada and platinum in the US and is the most successful single from the Chainsmokers' third album, World War Joy.
 They also announced a 41-city North American tour with 5 Seconds of Summer, taking place September 2019 through December 2019.
 On March 29, 2019, the Chainsmokers released the single "Kills You Slowly".

 The duo performed at the 2019 Ultra Music Festival Australia, a two-day festival held in Sydney and Melbourne in February.
 They also closed out the mainstage at the 2019 Ultra Music Festival Miami, a three-day festival held in March.
-They also headlined Day 1 of Lollapalooza 2019, a four-day festival held in August in Chicago, where they debuted their new fully live setup they'll be using on their upcoming World War Joy Tour, consisting of keyboards, drum pads, and samplers.
+They also headlined Day 1 of Lollapalooza 2019, a four-day festival held in August in Chicago, where they debuted their new fully live setup they'll be using on their upcoming World War Joy Tour, consisting of keyboards, drum pads and samplers.

-On November 25, 2019, the duo announced that they are making a TV drama for Freeform called Demo.
-The show is set to be about a 20-something musician who leaves her struggling indie rock band and working-class family to become a songwriter in Los Angeles.
-They are set to executive produce the show under the production company, Kick The Habit and are working alongside writer Joy Gregory.